QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

 sits at the red dot in the above graph.

-This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the previous notebook.
+This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture :doc:`BCG_complete_mkts` .
 There the **market’s** financial structure was indeterminate.

 These things bear some more thought and exploration.